 Such a health check can also flag up issues that provide a valuable early warning system for items that could cost a company dear later on.

-Depending on the size of the board, the frequency of its meeting and members’ availability, we can run a process in six weeks.
+Depending on the size of the board, the frequency of its meeting and members’ availability, we can run a process in eight weeks.
 A good brief, a questionnaire followed by an observation and a set of one to one interviews provides us a good snapshot to make an assessment.

 The output is a report and a presentation to the board that can be viewed as a standalone piece of work or an initial review for something more substantial.

 When things have to change

 What happens if there’s a feeling that not everything ticks as positive?
 What if some on the board sense that things are stuck, or the group is not working collectively is just plain ineffective?

 Very often there’s pressure for change.
 Whom do you turn to, to get help?

 There are some search firms who offer the service, but this route can add to instability.